Mary McKee reveals the best ways to discover lesbian, gay, bisexual or transgender relatives in your family's past.

 “The story was of such a nature as to induce the Lords to swear all the agents to secrecy.”

-Fortunately, some of the court transcripts, which were ordered to be destroyed, survived and provide us with the details of the case.
+Fortunately, some of the court transcripts, which were ordered to be destroyed, have survived, and provide us with the details of the case.
 Of course, Woods and Pirie were arguing that the child made up the accusations, but the whole case does leave the relationship open to interpretation.

 What do their wills reveal?